decode_url

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and parameter description is clear.
-The tool description adds no additional semantic value beyond what the schema already provides.
+Schema coverage is 100% with a well-described parameter.
+The description adds no additional meaning beyond what the schema already provides ('URL encoded text to decode'), so baseline 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.